 I think of anxiety as built-up energy that my body does not know what to do with.
 If I am stationary most of the day, that energy will continue to build up, clogging my energy systems (chi) and creating more stress.

 Just like eating right, you don’t have to go crazy to make a huge difference.
 If you aren’t used to exercising, try to walk 20 minutes 3 times a week.
 For me, that’s once around the elementary school near our place.

+I did fertility yoga after my miscarriage.
 Luckily, when I got pregnant again 3 months later, my hormones made me super motivated to move and stay in shape.
 So even after the miscarriage, those leftover hormones jump-started my exercise routine.

 The best thing to relieving your system of extra energy is to work it off!
 Even better: the more you exercise, the more “clean” energy your body will generate!
 It will be easier to get up in the morning, fall asleep at night, and stay focused during the day.
 You will be more balanced.

 Unfortunately, sleep is important for helping to get rid of anxiety, but anxiety can also cause poor sleeping, inability to fall asleep, waking up at night, or waking up not feeling rested.

 If the grief and anxiety after miscarriage are keeping you up at night, try a few of my favorite products: